eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/datawriter.rst

     The ``<publisher>`` and ``<data_writer>`` XML tags are equivalent.
-    Therefore, XML profiles in which the |DataWriters| are defined with the ``<publisher>`` tag are fully compatible with Fast DDS.
+    Therefore, XML profiles in which the |DataWriters| are defined with the ``<publisher>`` tag are fully compatible with *Fast DDS*.

 DataWriter XML attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^